-- Lecture recording cameras are installed in all CAEN-supported College of Engineering classrooms, and some other shared campus facilities.
+- Lecture recording cameras are installed in all CAEN-supported Michigan Engineering classrooms, and some other shared campus facilities.

 - Most rooms offer dedicated whiteboard cameras to provide a clearer view of content written on the board, and many are equipped with room-wide audience microphones installed to pick up participant questions and responses.

 - Some rooms have size or technical constraints, so handheld microphones may be available for audience use.